 - Travel to Korea for the first of two one-week trips in approximately 6-12 months after referral acceptance.
-You will meet your child on this first trip.
+You will meet your child on this first trip, and attend court.

-- Travel to Korea for the second time approximately four weeks after your first trip to attend court and to travel home with your child.
+- Travel to Korea for the second time approximately four weeks after your first trip to attend your visa appointment and to travel home with your child.

 - Send a copy of your child’s Certificate of Citizenship to Barker once received.